Armed kidnapping suspect in custody after chase, hours-long standoff at Palmdale apartment complex

 Officers surrounded the building - the Sierra View Gardens apartment complex on 20th St. E - and it appeared a barricade situation was developing.

 As they worked to convince the suspect to surrender, the building's exterior sprinklers went off and deputies were working with building management to get them turned off.
-It is believed the suspect's mother lives in the building.
+Eyewitness News later learned the suspect's mother lives in the building.

 After about a half hour, a man climbed down from a second-floor balcony and surrendered to deputies.
 But it appeared that may not have been the suspect as his clothing was slightly different and deputies remained in a defensive posture outside the building.